 League of Legends is one of the biggest games in the world.
 If you don’t play it, there’s a chance some of your friends or someone else you know does—or maybe you’ve just seen a game of it streamed on Twitch.
 If you fall into this category, there’s also a chance you’ve wanted to try it out.
 It is free after all, but it’s not as easy as it sounds.

 Since its creation in 2009, Riot Games has released several new champions each year to keep the game exciting—but now, with almost 150 characters, deciding which champion to play can seem like a daunting endeavor for new players.
 Luckily, there are a few champions that are simple to learn—which is perfect for players looking to pick up a new role or for those who are just starting out.

-If you want to just focus on learning the game while playing your first matches we recommend sticking to the most beginner-friendly champions.
-And we have compiled a list of them to help you pick.
-If you’ve been playing for a while but are stuck in the lower echelons, these champions might work for you too.
+If you want to just focus on learning the game while playing your first matches, we recommend sticking to the most beginner-friendly champions.
+And we’ve compiled a list of them to help you pick.
+If you’ve been playing for a while but are stuck in the lower echelons, these champions might work for you, too.

 Either way, here are the seven most beginner-friendly champions.

 Tanks are always a good option for new players looking to learn the top lane—and Malphite is one of the most beginner-friendly characters that fits the bill.
 The Shard of the Monolith can do well with a couple of different builds, making up for any mistakes in itemization.
 The top laner’s abilities are straightforward with only one skillshot in his ultimate, but the tank can have a huge impact on teamfights if players can correctly time their attacks.